Most AI products break outside the lab.

 Think of MCP like the USB-C of AI systems.

-Just like USB-C lets your laptop easily connect to different devices, chargers, screens, hard drives: MCP is a universal connector for AI apps, helping them plug into the tools, data, and prompts they need to work smart.
+Just as USB-C lets your laptop connect seamlessly to devices, chargers, and screens, MCP is a universal connector for AI apps — linking them to the tools, data, and prompts they need to work smart.

 Today’s GenAI systems are held together by duct tape.